utat-ss/HERON-documentation/data_transfer.md

 #define default_tx_ctrl { 0, 0, 0, 0, 0, 0 }
 ```

 The most important exception to the default control configuration is when setting up auto-reply.
 For an AUTO MOb, `rtr` and `rplv` need to be set to 1.
 When setting up a TX MOb to send remote frames for use with AUTO MObs, only `rtr` needs to be set.
-Refer to `can_print_auto.c` and `can_print_auto_remote.c` in lib-common/examples for examples of this.
+Refer to `can_print_auto.c` and `can_print_auto_remote.c` in lib-common/examples for more detail.

 ### 4.2.4 dlc